Kola Tubosun

-Kọ́lá Túbọ̀sún (/yo/; born 22 September 1981) is a Nigerian linguist, writer, translator, scholar, cultural activist and film-maker.
-His work and influence span the fields of education, language technology, literature, journalism, and linguistics.
-He is the recipient of the 2016 Premio Ostana "Special Prize" for Writings in the Mother Tongue (Ostana Premio Scritture in Lingua Madre) for his work in language advocacy.
-He writes in Yoruba and English, and is currently the Africa editor of the Best Literary Translations anthology, published by Deep Vellum.
+Kọ́lá Túbọ̀sún (/yo/; born 22 September 1981) is a Nigerian linguist, writer, and film-maker best known for his work in African digital humanities.
+A Fulbright Fellow and Chevening Scholar, Túbọ̀sún has led efforts to integrate African languages into global technology, including the introduction of Nigerian English to Google’s voice recognition systems.
+He is the publisher of the literary platform OlongoAfrica and the director of the documentary Ebrohimie Road: A Museum of Memory (2024).
+In 2016, he became the first African to receive the Premio Ostana "Special Prize" for his advocacy in indigenous language rights.
+He is currently the Africa editor of the Best Literary Translations anthology, published by Deep Vellum.